Báb: Writings

 Most of the writings of the Báb have been lost, however.
 The Báb himself stated they exceeded five hundred thousand verses in length; the Quran, in contrast, is 6300 verses in length.
 If one assumes 25 verses per page, that would equal 20,000 pages of text.
 Nabíl-i-Zarandí, in The Dawn-breakers, mentions nine complete commentaries on the Quran, revealed during the Báb's imprisonment at Maku, which have been lost without a trace.
 Establishing the true text of the works that are still extant, as already noted, is not always easy, and some texts will require considerable work.
 Others, however, are in good shape; several of the Báb's major works are available in the handwriting of his trusted secretaries.

-Most works were revealed in response to specific questions by Bábís.
-This is not unusual; the genre of the letter has been a venerable medium for composing authoritative texts as far back as Paul the Apostle.
-Three quarters of the chapters of the New Testament are letters, were composed to imitate letters, or contain letters within them.
-Sometimes the Báb revealed works very rapidly by chanting them in the presence of a secretary and eyewitnesses.

 The Archives Department at the Baháʼí World Centre currently holds about 190 Tablets of the Báb.
 Excerpts from several principal works have been published in the only English-language compilation of the Báb's writings: Selections from the Writings of the Báb.
-Denis MacEoin, in his Sources for Early Bābī Doctrine and History, gives a description of many works; much of the following summary is derived from that source.
+Denis MacEoin, in his Sources for Early Bábī Doctrine and History, gives a description of many works; much of the following summary is derived from that source.
 In addition to major works, the Báb revealed numerous letters to his wife and followers, many prayers for various purposes, numerous commentaries on verses or chapters of the Quran, and many khutbihs or sermons (most of which were never delivered).
 Many of these have been lost; others have survived in compilations.

 The Báb has been criticized for his inconsistent use of correct and incorrect Arabic grammar in his religious works, though in his Arabic letters he made very few mistakes.
 A reason for this inconsistency could be to distinguish those who could not see past the outer form of the words from those that could understand the deeper meaning of his message.
 The Báb in his Treatise on Grammar, emphasised that Arabic grammar must be taught as an outer symbol of the spiritual grammar of the universe.